 With the aim of making people aware of how to approach the Internet responsibly in an increasingly hyper-connected world, LEWIS designed and developed an integrated communication campaign #ConnectResponsibly

 In December 2017 a campaign was launched based on three pillars aimed at highlighting the main problems encountered when connected, and for which a more responsible approach is needed:

-For each post published on social containing the hashtag by 7 January 2018, D-Link donated the equivalent of one hour of internet connection to the Foundation Casa della Carità “Angelo Abriani” of Milan.
+For each post published on social media platforms containing the hashtag by 7 January 2018, D-Link donated the equivalent of one hour of internet connection to the Foundation Casa della Carità “Angelo Abriani” of Milan.
 Italian TV presenter Tessa Gelisio supported the campaign by inviting her followers to participate in the campaign.

-The analysis of online content (almost 2 million tweets and comments, published from 1 January to 12 February 2018 on social media, blogs, forums and sharing platforms) linked to the 2018 elections was created with the professional tool Crimson Hexagon.
+The analysis of online content (almost 2 million tweets and comments, published from 1 January to 12 February 2018 on social media, blogs, forums and sharing platforms) linked to the 2018 elections was conducted with the professional tool Crimson Hexagon.

-For more information on the #ConnectResponsibly, click here.
+For more information on #ConnectResponsibly, click here.